SumitKaushik1/AWS-CDAC-PROJECT-CRM-JSP-JAVABEAN-MYSQL-Application/README.md

 ____________________________________________________________________________________________________________________________
   ## Running on Windows

-- Download  spring tool suite from below link
+- Download the Spring Tool Suite from the following link:
   ``````sh
       https://spring.io/tools
   ``````
-- Extract jar file
+- Once downloaded, extract the JAR file.
-- go to folder sts-4.22.0.RELEASE
+- Navigate to the folder named 'sts-4.22.0.RELEASE.'
-- click on the SpringToolSuite4.exe file
+- Locate and run the 'SpringToolSuite4.exe' file.
-- enter folder location where CRM webdynamic project is there
+- When prompted, specify the directory where your CRM web dynamic project is located.
-- click ok
--
+- Proceed by clicking 'OK'
+- After opening, access the Eclipse Marketplace within the Spring Tool Suite.
+- Install the following plugins from the Eclipse Marketplace:
+     - Eclipse Enterprise Java and Web Developer Tools version 3.33
+     - Eclipse Web Developer Tools version 3.33